-One of Dr Steele's key scholarly contributions has been to develop the concept of ‘disability-specific lawful violence’ to understand as legally sanctioned violence a wide variety of non-consensual interventions in the bodies and lives of disabled people which are permitted pursuant to laws such as civil mental health law and guardianship.
-She explores these ideas in her book Disability, Criminal Justice and Law (2020 Routledge).
+Linda's earlier research focused on the role of law in carceral control and violence against disabled people.
+This earlier research used the concept of ‘disability-specific lawful violence’ to understand as legally sanctioned violence a wide variety of non-consensual interventions in the bodies and lives of disabled people, such as through civil mental health law, guardianship law and court diversion law.

 Collaborators